 - Finding Nemo features beautifully-rendered and researched Great Barrier Reef fish, but used American species of gulls and pelicans when there are perfectly good Australian examples they could have used.

 - The pelicans really look more like a mixture between the Australian and brown pelicans, though their colouration mimics that of juvenile seabirds like albatrosses and gulls, which are brown until white feathers replace the brown ones.
 The storks in the short Partly Cloudy are also worth of noting for their somewhat flat beaks, which resemble more those of ducks than storks, but this is probably because they are easier to animate.

 - The gulls are actually based on the Australian endemic species Pacific Gull, which has an absurdly oversized beak.
 However, they are quite uncommon in Sydney, but occur further south and west

-- At the end of A Bug's Life (also by Pixar), a passerine bird (apparently a finch) that constantly attacked the main characters actually hatches out several down-covered chicks with completely-opened eyes, that proceed to eat Hopper alive.
+- At the end of A Bug's Life (also by Pixar), a passerine bird that constantly attacked the main characters actually hatches out several down-covered chicks with completely-opened eyes, that proceed to eat Hopper alive.
 In real life, baby passerine birds are born mostly naked◊ (aside from a few hairy feathers in a few species) and blind, and would look nothing like they do in the film◊, which look more like baby chickens.
-Also, finches are specialized seed-eaters, so are unlikely to persistently attack insects in the first place.

 - Aside from their eyes.
 The fixed raptor glare wouldn't have cut it in a visual medium.